infinum/eightshift-docs/docs/guides/config.md

 Returns project absolute path.

-If used in a theme use `get_template_directory()` and in case it's used in a plugin use `__DIR__`.
+If used in a theme, use `get_template_directory()` and in case it's used in a plugin, use `__DIR__`.

 ## get_config()

 Type: Mandatory

-Method that returns every string prefixed with project prefix based on project type.
+The method that returns every string prefixed with project prefix based on project type.

 It converts all spaces and "_" with "-", also it converts all characters to lowercase.
-Also, it appends project prefix defined in the class-config.php.
+Also, it appends the project prefix defined in the class-config.php.

 Example 1:
 ```php